Shana, are you ready for the Quiz?

 Bill Russell, Boston Celtics legendary Center:

-Last but not least, and the worst possible news of all, Sam Gooden, legendary bass/baritone of The Impressions:
+Last but not least, legendary bass/baritone of The Impressions, Sam Gooden:

-Oy vey!
-Each one of these deaths was a shock!
-And Shana told me about them without even so much as a “Hey Mom, you better sit down for this,” or, “Mom, I have bad news…” oh nooooo!
+Each one of these deaths was a shock and horror!
+And Shana told me about them without even so much as a “You better sit down for this,” or, “Mom, I have bad news…” oh nooooo!
 She just blurts it out!
-She told me William Hart died in the shower!
+She told me William Hart died while I was in the shower!

 Well I am so sorry!
 Who knew you were going to drop the soap!